 Often international schools struggle with the professional development budget, resulting in many teachers losing out on essential training and growth.
 Rather than send staff on expensive international trips to receive training, I am willing to travel to your location and host this event on site for a cohort of up to 30 delegates.
 This ensures excellent value for both your staff and your budget.

-The second day will be devoted entirely to teaching attendees to facilitate restorative circles.
+The third day will be devoted entirely to teaching attendees to facilitate restorative circles.
 Circles are an essential process for building social capital, resolving social problems and responding when harm occurs.
 Circles create a positive learning environment.
 Staff will learn by participating in circles with other attendees, taking turns to learn how to facilitate.
 By the end of the day, teaching staff will be prepared to return to their classrooms and run an effective academic or social circle.

 According to the International Institute for Restorative Practices: